-Meeting C++ online is a series of virtual events organized by Meeting C++ for the C++ community.
-It aims at establishing a new online community that meets face to face online by providing a set of online events.
-Read up on further details and thoughts on this in this news entry.
+Meeting C++ online is a series of virtual events organized for the C++ community.
+It is a new online community that meets face to face online by providing a set of online events.

 - Want to speak?
-Read the notes on online speaking and submit your talk to the next Meeting C++ online conference!
+Read the notes on online speaking and submit your talk to the next Meeting C++ online event!

 Next Meeting C++ online user group

 Visibility, Reachability, Linkage - The Three Secret Spices of C++ Modules